brain-score/language/README.md

 # How to Obtain this Project?
-## As an end user, or as a library for use in another project
+## Stable: As an end user, or as a library for use in another project
 ### Installation
 Install this project using PyPI (not up-to-date; not recommended as of now)
 ```bash
 python3 -m pip install langbrainscore
 ```

-## Development
+## Development: Bleeding edge version from GitHub
 ### Installation

 #### Option A (preferred method)